Luis Basterra

-From 2011 to 2019 he was a member of the Argentine Chamber of Deputies representing Formosa Province; he also served as vice-president of the National Agricultural Technology Institute (INTA) from 2009 to 2011 and as Minister of Production of Formosa Province from 2003 to 2009 in the administration of Governor Gildo Insfrán.
+Since 2023, he has been a member of the Argentine Chamber of Deputies representing Formosa Province.
+He previously held the same position from 2011 to 2019.
+Basterra also served as vice-president of the National Agricultural Technology Institute (INTA) from 2009 to 2011 and as Minister of Production of Formosa Province from 2003 to 2009 in the administration of Governor Gildo Insfrán.

 Early life and education

 Basterra was born in Resistencia, Chaco Province, in 1958.
 In 1988 he graduated as an agricultural engineer from the National University of the Northeast (UNNE).
 In his youth he was a member of the Popular Socialist Party, but later joined the ranks of the Justicialist Party when he moved to Formosa.

 Political career

 Provincial politics and work in INTA

 In 1996 he was appointed Undersecretary of Employment in the Formosa Ministry of Economy, Public Works and Services by Governor Gildo Insfrán; he was in the position until 2000, when he was appointed to the Undersecretariat of Commerce and Investment within the same ministry.
 In 2003 Insfrán appointed him Minister of Production of the province; Basterra held this post until 2009.
 In 2009 he also briefly served as president of the Consejo Federal de Medio Ambiente (COFEMA).

 From 13 October 2009 to 10 December 2011 Basterra served as vice president of the National Agricultural Technology Institute of Argentina (INTA).
 During his tenure at INTA, he sought to promote and expand the reach of aquaculture in Argentina.